bharrisau/simpleflatmapper.org/12-csv-performance.md

 [Raw Data](https://github.com/arnaudroger/mapping-benchmark/blob/master/sfm-csv/jmh-result-3.5-rows.csv)

-All chart represent the time in us taken to read a file with the specified number of rows.
+All chart represent the time in us taken to read a file with the specified number of rows, the lower the better.
 * Orange csv mapping
 * Brown csv mapping with parallel reader or concurrent univocity
 * blue csv parser
 * dark blue csv parser with parallel reader or concurrent univocity

 ## 1 row
 ![1 Row](/assets/perf/3.5/row_1.png)